oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.7 Size and Value Constraints
 The *minv* and *maxv* options specify size or value limits.

-* For Binary, String, ArrayOf, Map, or MapOf types:
+* For Binary, String, Array, ArrayOf, Map, MapOf, and Record types:
     * if *minv* is not present, the lower size limit defaults to zero.
     * if *maxv* is not present or is zero, the upper size limit is unspecified and defaults to an implementation-specific large number.
     * a Binary instance MUST be considered invalid if its number of bytes is less than *minv* or greater than *maxv*.
     * a String instance MUST be considered invalid if its number of characters is less than *minv* or greater than *maxv*.
-    * an ArrayOf, Map, or MapOf instance MUST be considered invalid if its number of elements is less than *minv* or greater than *maxv*.
+    * an Array, ArrayOf, Map, MapOf, or Record instance MUST be considered invalid if its number of elements is less than *minv* or greater than *maxv*.

-* For Integer or Number types:
+* For Integer and Number types:
     * if *minv* is present, an instance MUST be considered invalid if its value is less than *minv*.
     * if *maxv* is present, an instance MUST be considered invalid if its value is greater than *maxv*.

-#### 3.2.1.8 Default Value
-The *default* option is reserved for future use.
-It is intended to specify the value a receiving application uses for an optional field if an instance does not include its value.

 ### 3.2.2 Field Options
 Field options are specified for each field within a type definition.
 Each option in Table 3-5 is a structural element of the type definition.